 Next, creators tossed their past memories into an unknown future and discovered that each future shape of the game board represented a different experience, from apocalypse, to extreme pollution, to a world of glass or colored orange.
 They were then asked to describe a future memory in that world and find a painting that looked like it, reversing the flow between color and memory.

-I was invited by the amazing Jaime Faye-Bean to install Glass Hours at Bliss Plaza in Sunnyside, Queens, in 2019, thanks to support from Sunnyside Shines and the Queens Council on the Arts with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+We were invited by the amazing Jaime Faye-Bean to install Glass Hours at Bliss Plaza in Sunnyside, Queens, in 2019, thanks to support from Sunnyside Shines and the Queens Council on the Arts with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
 Several other artists joined us, to co-imagine New York’s outdoor public spaces as hubs for creative democracy.
 The event, 2 Minutes to Midnight, became a free, interactive outdoor co-creation lab under the 7 train.
 Click here to learn more about the lab and other artists.

 Installation